R909/HTML-resume-website/README.md

-#About my project
+#About my project:-
-Build a single-page resume website in HTML that looks like the provided layout.
+I build a single-page resume website in HTML that looks like the provided layout.
 This assignment doesn’t need any usage of CSS.
 Feel free to add your own data, the image below is just an example representation.
 It should include sections like header/name, about, skills list, experience table, projects, education table, and contact details.

-#Steps to view my project:
+#Steps to view my project:-

 1. Please visit my public repo (link has been given as https://github.com/R909/HTML-resume-website)
 2. Now you are on the main page of my git repo, click on Code (green button on right hande side).